 On one hand, 45% of Thais over the age of 50 express disinterest in Bitcoin—the dominant sentiment in this age group, and they do so at a much higher proportion than younger groups.
 On the other hand, 40% of 18- to 29-year-olds are interested in Bitcoin despite never having invested.
 In contrast to the older population, such sentiment is the most common sentiment for the youngest group.
 Just as it is with any technological innovation, the older one is, the less likely one is to be interested in adopting it.

-Age may also be representative of another barrier to adoption of Bitcoin: the low level of understanding how Bitcoin and blockchain—the infrastructure behind it—function.
+Age may also be representative of another barrier to the adoption of Bitcoin: the low level of understanding of how Bitcoin and blockchain—the infrastructure behind it—function.
 Given that the decentralized system powering Bitcoin is quite a break from the centralized monetary system most are used to, the unwillingness to put money in something one barely understands is not surprising.
 The study’s results reflect this accordingly: amongst those aged 40 and above, the lack of understanding is the most cited reason for the rejection of Bitcoin (28% amongst 40- to 49-year-olds, 21% amongst above-50s).

 When it comes to the younger generation, the social aspect cannot be neglected.
-18- and 29-year-olds are the most likely to publicize their interest in the cryptocurrency with their friends and family.
-More so than any other age groups, the youth share their investing experience with the belief that will be good for others to know (82% of 18- to 29-year-olds).
+18- and 29-year-olds are the most likely to publicize their interest in cryptocurrency with their friends and family.
+More so than any other age group, the youth share their investing experience with the belief that will be good for others to know (82% of 18- to 29-year-olds).
 However, interest does not necessarily translate to action.
 Amongst those who are not currently investing in Bitcoin, 29% of them say they do not have enough cold cash for Bitcoin investment—with the proportion being the highest amongst 18- to 29-year-olds (37%)

 But Gender?
 Not So Much